chenxiaolong/avbroot/README.md

 2. If Magisk or KernelSU is being updated, first install their new `.apk`.
 If you happen to open the app, make sure it **does not** flash the boot image.
 Cancel the boot image update prompts if needed.

-3. Reboot to recovery mode.
+3. Reboot to recovery mode: `adb reboot recovery`.
 If the screen is stuck at a `No command` message, press the volume up button once while holding down the power button.

 4. Sideload the patched OTA with `adb sideload`.